 However, be careful not to get taken advantage of when purchasing firewood by weight.
 Wood stores large volumes of water, and water adds a significant amount of weight to firewood.
-This means if your purchasing wood and it is not perfectly dried, you will pay more for subpar-quality firewood.
+This means if your purchasing wood and it is not perfectly dried, you’ll pay more for subpar-quality firewood.

 2. Truck box

 A business will generally look out for their own best interests, so purchasing it by the truck box can leave you paying more for a lesser quantity of wood.
-And if you show up with a larger than average size truck, do not be surprised if the price becomes different from initially agreed upon.
+If you show up with a larger than average size truck, do not be surprised if the price becomes higher.

 3. The Cord and Cubic Ft.